Tours and activities

 Chill out on

-At the resorts on Isla Múcura, you can treat yourself to a few days of snorkeling, kayaking or fishing.
-Very special to do is the plankton tour, where you can swim at night among the neon blue plankton, around the mangroves at Isla Tintipan.
-(3km).
+At the resorts on Isla Múcura, you can entertain yourself for a few days with snorkeling, kayaking or fishing.
+Very special to do is the plankton tour, where you can swim at night among the neon blue plankton, around the mangroves at Isla Tintipan (3km).

-The trip from Cartagena to Isla Mucura takes approx. 2h and departs from Pier Muelle Turístico de la Bodeguita.
-You can also book a tour to Isla Mucura, such as
+The trip from Cartagena to Isla Mucura takes about 2h and departs from Pier Muelle Turístico de la Bodeguita.
+You can also book a tour to Isla Mucura, such as this tour.

 Day trips